1955 Dodge

-The 1955 Dodge lineup, consisting of the entry-level Coronet, Royal, and ornate Custom Royal, was a major departure for the company.
+The 1955 Dodge car lineup, consisting of the entry-level Coronet, Royal, and ornate Custom Royal, was a major departure for the company.
 Driven almost out of business in 1953 and 1954, the Chrysler Corporation was revived with a $250 million loan from Prudential and new models designed by Virgil Exner.
 The Dodge lineup was positioned as the mainstream line in Chrysler's hierarchy, between DeSoto and Plymouth.

 Overview

 The 1955 Dodge was all-new with a 120 in (3048 mm) wheelbase and 212.1 in (5387 mm) overall length, longer than the 1954 cars.
 They shared their basic mechanicals with the DeSoto Custom, but had distinct styling.
 These cars lasted through the 1956 model year before being replaced by an all-new 1957.

 There were six body styles and four trim levels for 1955:

 Coronet

 The Coronet (and Suburban station wagon) was the base model.
 This was the only line to feature the 230 in3 (3.8 L) Getaway I6 as well as the 270 in3 (4.4 L) Red Ram V8.
 Coronets were available in all body styles except the convertible.
 Sedans feature "Coronet" badges on the fenders, while the station wagons are called "Suburban".
 Although the hardtop coupe was officially named "Lancer", it wore only "Coronet" badges.
 Turn signals were standard on the Royal and Custom Royal models but optional on the base Coronet.